sworisbreathing/camel-splunk/README.md

 ============
 This Apache Camel component can be used to publish and query events in Splunk. see http://www.splunk.com
-Some Splunk Consumer features has been left out right now eg. saved search, but might be added later.
+Some search features has been left out right now eg. saved search, but might be added later.

 ## Setup Instructions